Curtis Jones (footballer, born 2001)

-Curtis Julian Jones (born 30 January 2001) is an English professional footballer who plays as a midfielder for club Liverpool and the England national team.
+Curtis Julian Jones (born 30 January 2001) is an English professional footballer who plays as a midfielder for club Inter Milan and the England national team.

 Jones joined Liverpool's academy at the age of nine before signing his first professional contract with the club in February 2018.
-He made his first-team debut in 2019 and was a member of Liverpool's 2019–20 Premier League winning squad.
-During his 100th league appearance for the club, Jones scored his 10th career goal.
-He has also represented England at youth level.
+He made his first-team debut in 2019 and was a member of Liverpool's 2019–20 and 2024–25 Premier League winning squads prior to joining Inter Milan in 2026.
 He earned his first cap for the senior England team in November 2024, scoring on his debut.

 Early life

 Curtis Julian Jones was born on 30 January 2001 in Liverpool, Merseyside, and grew up in the Toxteth area of the city.
 He is of Nigerian descent through his paternal grandmother.